Jump to ratings and reviews

 Volume One:

-If This Is A Man
+If This Is a Man

-Levi's account of being torn from Turin before ending up in one of Auschwitz's satellite camps is preferable to most of the first-person narratives coming out of this era.
+Levi's account of being torn from Turin and eventually ending up in one of Auschwitz's satellite camps is preferable to be to most of the first-person narratives coming out of this era.
 I find it especially more enlightening than, for example, Elie Wiesel's Night.
 Levi describes what happened to him and him alone.
 He does not speculate or draw vast conclusions about humanity.
 His is an account of the grim day-to-day realities of life in the camp.
 He describes only what he sees and experiences.
 And frankly, even that, at times, is almost too much for the reader to bear.
 All in all, one of the more satisfying, if that is the right word, and enlightening works of concentration camp literature.

 The Truce